 4. Choose Between Sending Reports or Creating a Dashboard

-After you’ve connected your relevant data sources, the next step is to decide between sending periodic reports or creating a live dashboard.
-We reviewed our social media dashboard template above, although we also have prebuilt dashboards for:
+After you’ve connected your relevant data sources, the next step is to decide between sending periodic reports or creating a live dashboard to track your social media efforts.
+We reviewed our social media report template above, but we also provide access to dozens of prebuilt dashboards, such as:

-Next, if you want to create a more customized dashboard, you can either create a dashboard from scratch or use a template and modify it using our drag-and-drop editor:
+Next, if you want to create a more customized report, you can either create a report from scratch or use a template and modify it using the drag-and-drop editor.

 6. White Label Your Reports

-Once you’re happy with your social media dashboard, the next step is to white label it with your agency’s branding.
-Our white label features include the ability to customize logos, and color schemes, plus you can add your own custom domain and email on the Agency plan and higher.
+Once you’re happy with your social media report, the next step is to white label it with your agency’s branding.
+Our white label features include the ability to customize logos, and color schemes, plus you can add your own custom domain and email on the Grow plan and higher.

-7. Add Personalized Comments to the Marketing Dashboard
+7. Add Personalized Comments to the Social Media Marketing Report

 8. Create a Client Account

-Finally, when you're ready to share your dashboard with clients, you can create an account for them by clicking on the “Users” tab from your root campaign dashboard.
+Finally, when you’re ready to share your social media report with clients, you can create an account for them by clicking on the “Users” tab from your root campaign dashboard, which will include data from various social media platforms.
 From there, if you can on “Create User” you’ll be guided through the process of creating an account for your client:

-Summary: How to Build a Social Media Dashboard
+Summary: How to Create a Social Media Report That Wows Clients

 As discussed, it's easy to get lost in the overwhelming amount of data at your fingertips when managing a social media campaign for clients.
 Also, the time it takes to collect, aggregate, and report on the data each month adds up quickly.

-Building a social media dashboard helps solve this by automatically pulling data from each platform, displaying the data intuitively, and automating the process by sending clients their own 24/7 access.
+Building a social media report helps solve this by automatically pulling data from each platform, displaying the data intuitively, and automating the process by sending clients their own 24/7 access.

-In summary, dashboards improve the social media analytics process by showing you everything that’s taking place on each channel in a single place.
+In summary, automated and professional social media reports improve the social media analytics process by showing you everything that’s taking place on all social media channels in a single place.

-This not only saves you time, but also helps you to demonstrate the value of your services to clients by clearly displaying exactly how much traffic, conversions, and revenue you’re driving to their bottom line.
+No more digging through your agency’s social media management tool or individual platforms to combine Instagram metrics with TikTok data and trying to make the report look cohesive.
+This automated reporting process not only saves you time, but also helps you to demonstrate the value of your services to clients by clearly displaying exactly how much traffic, conversions, and revenue you’re driving to their bottom line.

-If you're ready to get started with a social media dashboard, you can download our prebuilt social media report template below:
+If you’re ready to get started making better social media client reports, it's easy with a powerful analytics platform and a prebuilt social media report template.

 Written by